citedrive/bibtex.eu/docs/intro.md

 As mentioned above: We are aware that BibTeX is becoming increasingly popular with Markdown-based systems such as Pandoc, Juypter, Obsidian, Quarto, and R Markdown, and we will devote guides to those in the near future.

 The following assumes LaTeX.
-Also, see the section above for more information on BibLaTeX, a complete reimplementation with many features that BiBTeX lacks.
+Also, see the section above for more information on BibLaTeX, a complete reimplementation with many features that BibTeX lacks.
 It is frequently regarded as a better starting point for newcomers in the community.

 ### Preperations